Hajuj/Simple-Chatty-Bot/README.md

 Run the code buy running SimpleBot.java.

-Please contact me if there's any mistakes in the code.
+Please contact me if there's any issues in the code.

 Enjoy:)